 Anaktuvuk Pass Population: 324 (2010 US Census Population)

-There is a place just inside the Gates of the Arctic National Park and Preserve that is over 2,200 feet above the Arctic Ocean.
+This place is just inside the Gates of the Arctic National Park and Preserve that is over 2,200 feet above the Arctic Ocean.
 It is a mountain pass where the peaks of the Brooks Range rise into the sky.
 We call it Anaktuvuk Pass and we are the last remaining settlement of Iñupiat known as the Nunamiut, the People of the Land.
-Our ancestors came to this place of earliest memory because it is rich with caribou and other game animals like moose, sheep, brown bear and birds.
+Our ancestors came to this place of earliest memory because it is rich with caribou and other game animals like moose, sheep, brown bears, and birds.

 It was from here near the mountains that our ancestors traveled the old trade routes out to the coast to trade with our coastal Iñupiat relatives, trading riches of the interior for the wealth of the ocean and the coast.